USGS-EROS/lcmap-merlin/docs/source/faq.rst

 FAQ
 ===

-I received `ValueError: need at least one array to concatenate`.
+I received an empty result from Merlin.
  No data was received from the source.
-Adjust x, y, acquired or queries for an area, time and set of ubids that have data.
+Adjust x, y, and acquired parameters and verify the Chipmunk instance located at CHIPMUNK_URL has data.